 As by nature my blog is now static, there is no native way to handle comments.
 So now I host them on Disqus.

 How to migrate

 It is less painful that we could imagine.

 Posts and configuration

 The first step is of course to export the posts from WordPress.
 Luckily, this is the purpose of a WordPress plugin: Jekyll Exporter.
 After a few clicks, you download a zip containing the following folders and files:

 All your posts in the Markdown format.
-Html being valid inside Markdown documents, some delicate layout stay in html so nothing is lost by the conversion to the new format.
+HTML being valid inside Markdown documents, some delicate layout will stay in html, so nothing is lost by the conversion to the new format.